Kawaikute Gomen: Manga adaptation

 A manga adaptation of the song began serialization in Line Manga on March 4, 2024.
 It is illustrated by Ruia Shimakage, who worked on the manga adaptation of Heroines Run the Show, and contains an original story based on the events depicted in the music video of "Kawaikute Gomen" and later songs.
-Futabasha published the first tankōbon volume on May 16, 2024.
-Three volumes have been released as of November 2025.
+Futabasha published four tankōbon volumes from May 16, 2024, to July 10, 2026.